 Shaun P. Merriman – President and CEO

 A 28-year banking veteran, Shaun began organizing Gateway Bank in November, 2006, during the most adverse banking climate seen in Southwest Florida in decades.
 He authored a convincing business plan, managed a $19.5 million capital raise, and assembled a notable board of directors and talented banking staff.
 Shaun then took the aggressive approach to open three banking centers within the first 12 months of operation.
 Under Shaun’s leadership, Gateway Bank has grown to over $230 million in total assets and reached sustained profitability in just 31 months of operation.
 Prior to organizing Gateway Bank, Shaun served as Southwest Florida’s Area Executive for AmSouth Bank in Sarasota.
 He oversaw 45 Banking Centers in Manatee, Sarasota, Charlotte, Lee, and Collier counties.
 Over two-thirds of Shaun’s career was spent with SouthTrust Corporation.
 He held several senior leadership positions including Senior Vice President of General Bank Administration in Birmingham, Alabama as well as CEO of SouthTrust’s Suncoast Market in Sarasota, Florida and CEO of SouthTrust in Houston, Texas.
 Shaun is a graduate of the University of Wisconsin system with a major in Finance and a minor in Accounting.
 He is also a graduate of Wisconsin School of Commercial Banking and The Center for Creative Leadership in Greensboro, North Carolina.
-He is active in the Sarasota community currently serving as the immediate past chair for Greater Sarasota Chamber of Commerce, Chair Elect for Doctors Hospital, trustee board member of the Kennedy Center’s Any Given Child – Sarasota County, board member of the Van Wezel Foundation, and past Chairman for the United Way of Sarasota County.
+He is active in the Sarasota community currently serving as Chair for Doctors Hospital, trustee board member of the Kennedy Center’s Any Given Child – Sarasota County, board member of the Van Wezel Foundation, board member of the Team Tony Foundation, past chair for Greater Sarasota Chamber of Commerce, and past Chair for the United Way of Sarasota County.
 Shaun is a four-time recipient of the “President’s Volunteer Service Award,” a national award recognizing his community service in the Sarasota community.
 Shaun has been a resident of this area since 2000.

 Charles J. Bartlett – Chairman